 Aurelia’s encouragement of downstream development in TypeScript is the biggest benefit it has for creating sound applications.
 While Aurelia relies upon templates like some other frameworks, they rely less on magic being injected into components.
 Like many things though with Aurelia, it feels like they have a robust approach and direction, but have had some difficulty in materializing a full solution.

-Up to this point, we have looked at what each of the frameworks have to offer you, mostly from a technical perspective.
+Up to this point, we have looked at what each of the frameworks has to offer you, mostly from a technical perspective.
 One of the challenges of modern web application development though is that it is not just source code, it is about the wider community of people and how each of the frameworks governs itself.
 Invariably you will need help with adopting a framework and having an understanding of the larger community can impact your decisions.
 In the next in the series, we will explore the community aspect of each framework.

 Other posts in the series